 Disassemble with the power off by unlatching and withdrawing the burner gun.
 Insert the nozzle body into the hanger vice and use the spanner wrench to remove the tip.
-Remove the swirler and seating spring being careful not to drop or damage any parts.
-See Figure 8-4.
+Carefully remove the swirler and seating spring being careful not to drop or damage any parts.
+See Figure 8-4, 8-5.